kapsner/rBiasCorrection/FAQ.md

 ## What is exactly done during rBiasCorrection's/BiasCorrector's data preprocessing?

-During the preprocessing, all requirements on the input files as stated in [Do my input files need to be in a special format?](#do-my-input-files-need-to-be-in-a-special-format) are checked.
-Furthermore, the rowmeans of all CpG-columns are calculated for every provided file.
+During the preprocessing, all requirements of the input files as stated in [Do my input files need to be in a special format?](#do-my-input-files-need-to-be-in-a-special-format) are checked.
+Furthermore, the mean methylation percentages of all CpG columns are calculated for every provided file.

-If any of the abovementioned file requirements is not met, an error will occur, e.g. if any calibration step is not within the range of 0 <= CS <= 100 or if you provided less then four calibration steps with your input data.
+If any of the abovementioned file requirements is not met, an error will occur.
+For example, an error message will pop up if any calibration step is not within the range of 0 <= CS <= 100 or if you provided less than four calibration steps in your input data.

 ## What are the regression statistics?

-The regression statistics table shows the regression parameters of the hyperbolic regression and the cubic regression.
+The regression statistics table shows the regression parameters of the hyperbolic and the cubic polynomial regression.

-- Column 1 presents the CpG-site's name.
+- Column 1 presents the CpG site's ID.
-- Column 2 presents the mean of the relative absolute errors for every CpG-site.
+- Column 2 contains the mean of the relative absolute errors for every interrogated CpG site.
-- Columns 3-6 present the sum of squared error of the hyperbolic regression ('SSE [h]') and the regression parameters used to calculate the hyperbolic regression curves for the respective CpG-site.
+- Columns 3-9 comprise the sum of squared errors of the hyperbolic regression ('SSE [h]') and coefficients of the hyperbolic equation that describes the hyperbolic regression curves for the respective CpG sites.
-- Columns 7-11 present the sum of squared error of the cubic regression ('SSE [c]') and the regression parameters used to calculate the cubic regression curves.
+- Columns 10-15 summarise the sum of squared errors of the cubic polynomial regression ('SSE [c]') and the coefficients of the cubic equations.
-- The rows highlighted with a green background colour indicate the regression equation, that in comparison of the sum of squared errors better fits the data points for the respecitve CpG-site.
+- The rows highlighted with a green background colour indicate the regression method (hyperbolic or cubic polynomial) that is suggested by BiasCorrector for correcting data.
+This automatic choice of the regression method relies on either minimising the value of SSE (the default setting) or minimising the average relative error as selected by the user in the Settings tab.

 ## What are 'substitutions' in my final results?

-Substitutions occur, when no result is found in the range of plausible values between 0 and 100 during the BiasCorrection.
+Substitutions occur if no result is found in the range of plausible values between 0 and 100 during the BiasCorrection.
 A 'border zone' is implemented in the ranges 0 – 10% and 100 + 10%.
-If a result is in the range -10 < x < 0 percentage or 100 < x < 110 percentage, the value is substituted in the final results with 0 percentage or 100 percentage respectively.
+If a result is in the range -10% < x < 0% or 100% < x < 110% , the value is substituted in the final results with 0% or 100%, respectively.
 Values beyond these border zones will be substituted with a blank value in the final output, as they seem implausible and could indicate substantial errors in the underlying data.
 For a detailed feedback, the substitutions table shows the results of the algorithm 'BiasCorrected value' and the corresponding substitution 'Substituted value' for the respective CpG-site.